-Tech giant Amazon was the first company that has explored the potential of AI in the early 2000s and around 35% of the company’s sales showed a great high in the graph due to AI innovations.
+Tech giant Amazon was the first company that explored the potential of AI in the early 2000s and around 35% of the company’s sales showed a great high in the graph due to AI innovations.

-By using Artificial Intelligence in Retail industry, companies can gather and organize massive customer data easily.
-By using this data, AI can bring out conclusions along with creating a more personalized shopping experience for the users.
+By using Artificial Intelligence in the Retail industry, companies can gather and organize massive customer data easily.
+By using this data, AI can bring conclusions along with creating a more personalized shopping experience for the users.

-Also, with the help of AI, retailers can figure out about the product’s performance in the market just by learning from past experiences.
+Also, with the help of AI, retailers can figure out the product’s performance in the market just by learning from past experiences.
 And the result will automatically help them in making strategic ideas.

 No doubt, trying out different dresses is overwhelming and unfortunately time-consuming.
-Also, it is not possible to try out each and every clothing option you have or like the most.
+Also, it is not possible to try out every clothing option you have or like the most.
 These things can come to reality with the help of Virtual Trial rooms integrated with AI.

 On the other hand, tracking sellers who violate MAP protocol is another required task to follow.
 In such a situation, AI can be used to prevent the violation of the MAP pricing.
-And further action can take place as per violation of the rule against the seller.
+And further action can take place as per a violation of the rule against the seller.

-It is possible for businesses to increase the conversion rate from 2 to 3% by creating ads that are based on the user’s interests.
+Businesses can increase the conversion rate from 2 to 3% by creating ads that are based on the user’s interests.

 Neither the excess of stocks nor out-of-stock is considered healthy for the company.
 It can affect the company’s profitability along with costing retailers worldwide around $1.1 trillion each year.
 On one hand, the leftover stock is marked down which leads to low sales turnover whereas out-of-stock increases the number of dissatisfied customers.